jgege/UNI-CSCU9V5/CSCU9V5.md

 #### Deadlock detection algorithm

 - The algorithm finds a process where the request for resources can be met.
-It then assumes it runs to completion, and so realeses all its resources making them available.
+It then assumes it runs to completion, and so releases all its resources making them available.
   1. Look for an unmarked process, P~i~ - for which i-th row of **R**equest matrix is less than or equal to **A**vailable
   2. If such a process is found, add the i-th row of **C**urrent allocation matrix to **A**vailable (P~i~ can acquire needed resources, terminate and make all them available), and mark the process, and then go back to step 1
   3. If no such process exists, the algorithm terminates